Program Structure

 Typical Program Structure*

-- Summer - Graduate School and/or Law School research
+Summer - Graduate School research or Law School work experience

-- Summer - Submission of prospectus before start of year five
+Summer - Submission of prospectus before start of year five and/or Law School work experience

 Graduation Requirements